Are you thinking about doing a DIY RV exterior paint job? If so, we’ve got the lowdown for you.

 Should you roll, brush, or spray your RV exterior?
 Honestly, it depends.
 The method with the best results is the method that you feel most comfortable doing.

 If rolling or brushing paint feels better to you, you’ll get better results than if you tried to learn how to use a spray gun for the first time.
-Spraying paint needs to be done just right or you will end up with uneven spots or worse and most common for first-timers is runs.
-However, if you have experience with a paint gun or spray painting, you might have better results.
+Spraying paint needs to be done just right, or you will end up with uneven spots or runs.
+However, if you have experience with a paint gun or spray painting, you might get better results.

 If your RV desperately needs a paint job due to chipped paint, decals, or discoloration, an RV exterior paint job is worth it.
 Or, if you want to give your RV character by adding a custom mural or painted design, you can do that too.